 Figure 2.
-The sum (red) and the difference (blue) of the primary and secondary O - C curves calculated from data after the pulsations were removed, together with Levenberg-Marquardt fits (black lines).
+The sum (red) and the difference (blue) of the primary and secondary O-C curves calculated from data after the pulsations were removed, together with Levenberg-Marquardt fits (black lines).
 Such a visualization helps to separate the parabolic trend having correlated nature between primary and secondary minima, and apsidal motion which has an approximately anticorrelated effect for primary and secondary minima variations.
 The parabolic trend in the 'sum' curve is evident.
 The small non-horizontal slope of the 'difference' curve is an indication of apsidal motion.

-ones (which technically was carried out by a cubic spline interpolation of the secondary minima data to the times of the primary minima), we found that the difference curve had a non-zero slope, as can be seen in Fig. 2.
+seen in Fig. 2.
 This is a likely indication of apsidal motion in the binary.

-Therefore, we modelled the ETV in the following mathematical form:
+Therefore, we modelled the ETV in the following math-

+ematical form: